i05nagai/memorandum/language/english_speaking.md

             * some workers will lose their jobs as machines take over
             * when he died, his son took over as CEO
             * he took over from Tony as head of department last year
+        * She took over management of this department last winter.
+    * take up
+        * fill
+            * to fill an amount of space or time
+            * this desk take up too much room
+        * start
+            * to start doing a particular job or activity
+            * he's taken up the position of supervisor
+            * He took up the story where she had left off
+        * take up office
+            * to start an official job
+            * the minister took up office in December
+        * discuss
+            * the school took the matter up with the police
+        * clothing
+            * to make a piece of clothing, such as a skirt or trousers, shorter
+        * to accept an offer that sb has made
+            * Could I take you up on that offer of a lift, Rob?
 * consist
     * Substance can consist of fine gravel, aquarium sand or powdered lava
     * Later tombs here have no tumulus above but consist of a single room cut into the stone